e2xlabs/redefined-name-resolver-react/README.md

 Features include:

-- The ability to find documents in 3 services at once
+- The ability to find addresses in 3 services at once
 - Copy the address of the found domain
 - And if you are a developer, then just pass a function to the props and do whatever you want with the address